osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 ### Why is osm2pgsql crashing without reporting any useful error message?

 This is most likely because you are running out of memory.
-Due to the way Linux system "overcommit" memory, osm2pgsql can not detect that it is running out of memory, so it can't tell you what's going on.
+Due to the way Linux systems "overcommit" memory, osm2pgsql can not detect that it is running out of memory, so it can't tell you what's going on.

 Please read the [Notes on Memory Usage](/doc/manual.html#notes-on-memory-usage)